 - Featured in the Indianapolis Star July 2011

 Brooke Randolph, LMHC, is a wife, parent, grandparent, therapist, and adoption professional with 25 years of experience working with children, families, and individuals.
-Her private practice based in Indianapolis, Indiana, focuses on individual and relationship therapy.
-Brooke is also the mental health expert contributor at DietsInReview.com, a national diet and fitness column.
+Her private practice, based in Indianapolis, Indiana, focuses on individual and relationship therapy.
+Brooke was the mental health expert contributor at DietsInReview.com, a national diet and fitness column from 2008-2015.
 She was a founding member of MLJ Adoptions, Inc., where she served as the VP of Social Services for seven years.
 She is a Young Professionals Advisory Board member for The Villages, which is Indiana’s largest not-for-profit child and family services agency, serving over 1,400 children and their families each day.
 Brooke adopted an older child internationally as a single woman, which she considers one of the most difficult and most rewarding things she has ever done.
-She is a contributing author to the book Adoption Therapy: Perspectives from Clients and Clinicians on Processing and Healing Post-Adoption Issues (2014) and author of The Bully Book: A Workbook for Kids Coping with Bullies (2016), and organizing editor for the soon to be published It's Not About You: Understanding Adoptee Search, Reunion, & Open Adoption.
-She has also authored adoption education materials and presented at numerous conferences and workshops throughout North America on a variety of topics.
+She is a contributing author to the book Adoption Therapy: Perspectives from Clients and Clinicians on Processing and Healing Post-Adoption Issues (2014), author of The Bully Book: A Workbook for Kids Coping with Bullies (2016), and organizing editor for the soon to be published It's Not About You: Understanding Adoptee Search, Reunion, & Open Adoption.
+She has also authored adoption education materials.
+She has presented at numerous conferences and workshops throughout North America on a variety of topics.
 Brooke is primarily motivated to encourage, equip, and empower individuals and couples toward more whole-hearted living and conscious relationships.